denoland/manual/npm_nodejs/compatibility_mode.md

 - `vm`
 - `zlib`

-If you try to run a Node code that requires any of the not implemented modules, please open an issue in https://github.com/denoland/deno_std/issues with example code.
+If you try to run Node code that requires any of the not implemented modules, please open an issue in https://github.com/denoland/deno_std/issues with example code.

 ### TypeScript support

-Currently, the compability code does not support TypeScript.
+Currently, the compability mode does not support TypeScript.

-In the upcoming releases we plan to add support for `types` field in `package.json`, to automatically lookup types and use them during type checking.
+In the upcoming releases we plan to add support for a `types` field in `package.json`, to automatically lookup types and use them during type checking.

 In the long term, we'd like to provide ability to consume TypeScript code